The Good Faith Standard

 Conscience Objections and Emergency Situations

-Arizona law also recognizes that providers may face situations where following a directive conflicts with their personal conscience.
-In those cases, a provider can decline to comply, but must promptly notify the surrogate and transfer the patient's care to a willing provider.
+A provider may feel that following a directive conflicts with their conscience.
+In that case, the provider can decline.
+However, they must notify the surrogate right away and transfer care to a willing provider.